bjornmose/BDR4/README.md

 The script behind the import botton will do its very best to build a bunch of empties with actions attached.

 ### Link to armature
+So now we have a cloud of empties moving .. how to make my charater move?
+Tricky but possible using constraints .. to be continued Best 4 now LinkArmV004.py